scruss/ihsctrl/README.md

 **NB**: The author uses an older version of sunwait ([sunwait-20041208.tar.gz](https://web.archive.org/web/20151016135925/http://www.risacher.org/sunwait/sunwait-20041208.tar.gz)) and the current version may have different calling syntax.

+**IMPORTANT** *ihsctrl* does not support simultaneous switching of multiple devices, as noted in **Limitations**.
+Please check your crontab for jobs that might trigger at exactly the same time: they are *highly unlikely* to work as expected.
+Workarounds for this include:

+* combining command fields into the one crontab line: `* * * * * ihsswitch … ; ihsswitch … `, etc.

+* delaying commands by a small amount: if one job triggers at 07:30, say, make the competing job run at 07:31.

+This may be an insurmountable problem for some use cases.

 ## Files